We prefer to visit you in the comfort of your own home, at a day and time that is convenient to you. We work days, evenings and weekends.

 However, a Property Trust in both your Wills ensures that your children will own at least 50% of the property on second death.

-Such Trusts provide for the full use of the property for the survivor during his/her lifetime, and the flexibility of selling or moving house if required.
+Such Trusts provide for the full use of the property for the survivor during his \ her lifetime, and the flexibility of selling or moving house if required.
+They also keep your share of your most valuable asset within your family and away from aggressive creditors and any future family problems.